 Code of Practice

-OFCOM requires that providers of Electronic Communication Services have a transparent, accessible and effective Code of Practice for Complaints Handling with appropriate access to Alternative Disputes Resolution process (ADR).
+OFCOM requires that providers of Electronic Communication Services have a transparent, accessible and effective Code of Practice for Complaints Handling with appropriate access to the Alternative Dispute Resolution process (ADR).
+The ADR service is free of charge for you to use.

 Step 1

 In most cases, they will be able to resolve your complaint directly and reply to you accordingly.
-If not, they will escalate the complaint internally to their team leader for continuing action.
+If not, they will escalate the complaint internally to a manager.
+If at any stage you are unhappy with how your complaint is being handled or if you believe it requires escalation, you may ask for it to be raised to a manager (step 2).

 Step 2

-The team leader will work with the team member to find the cause of the complaint.
-You will receive an initial response within 2 working days including, where relevant, a summary of what we are doing to investigate the complaint and estimated time-to-resolve.
+The manager will work with the team member to identify the cause of the complaint.
+You will receive an initial response within 2 working days including, where relevant, a summary of what we are doing to investigate the complaint and estimated time to resolve.

 Step 3

-If you are not satisfied with this response, you may ask the team member / team leader to escalate to the Customer Service Desk management team.
+If you are not satisfied with this response, you may ask the team member or manager to escalate your issue to our Senior Management Team.
 This team will give you a response within 10 working days.

 If you are not satisfied with the progress of your complaint, you may ask us to issue a "Deadlock Letter" so that you can take the complaint to our Alternative Dispute Resolution scheme which is operated by the Ombudsman.
-The Ombudsman is an independent arbitrator who will assess cases for consumers and small businesses and make a judgement for resolution of the issue.
+The Ombudsman is an independent arbitrator who will assess cases for consumers, small businesses (up to 10 employees), and not-for-profit organisations (where up to 10 individuals work) and make a judgement for resolution of the issue.

-(We may decline to issue a "Deadlock Letter" if we have reasonable grounds to consider we can resolve your complaint in a timely manner and are taking steps to do so; if the complaint can be considered vexatious; or if the subject-matter of the Complaint is outside the jurisdiction of the ADR scheme.)
+We may decline to issue a "Deadlock Letter" if we have reasonable grounds to consider that we can resolve your complaint in a timely manner and are taking steps to do so; if the complaint can be considered vexatious; or if the subject matter of the Complaint is outside the jurisdiction of the ADR scheme.

-If 8 weeks have elapsed since the complaint was first raised and you are still not satisfied with our response, you may take the complaint to the Ombudsman
+If 6 weeks have elapsed since the complaint was first raised and you are still not satisfied with our response, you have the right to take your complaint to the Ombudsman using the contact details below.

 Ombudsman Name